Simblissity home > G.E.T.

 Permits

 Good news!
 The Grand Enchantment Trail is mostly free of beauracratic red tape.
-The only permit you'll need is for access to Aravaipa Canyon Wilderness, a one or two day traverse for most hikers.
+The only permits you'll need are two: an Aravaipa Canyon Wilderness permit, allowing access to this scenic canyon which our route traverses ($5 per person per day; a one or two day traverse for most hikers), and the other to cross Arizona state trust land ($15 per person or $20 for a family, good for one year).

-In order to protect the canyon's unique and fragile ecosystem, the BLM limits visitation to 50 people per day - 30 of whom may enter the wilderness from the west end, and 20 via the east entrance.
-(Pets and mechanized equipment are not allowed, but pack animals are.)
-Spring and fall are popular seasons at Aravaipa, particularly on weekends, and permits sometimes sell out, so it's advisable to reserve as far ahead as practical.
+In order to protect Aravaipa Canyon's unique and fragile ecosystem, the BLM Safford field office limits visitation to 50 people per day, 30 of whom may enter the wilderness from the west end, and 20 via the east entrance.
+(No pets or mechanized equipment are allowed in the Wilderness permit zone; a limited number of pack animals are allowed for day use only, not overnight.)
+Spring and fall are popular seasons at Aravaipa, particularly on weekends, and permits are often sold out well in advance, so it's advisable to reserve as far ahead as practical.

 Aravaipa Canyon Wilderness

-Unfortunately for G.E.T. thru-hikers, Aravaipa Canyon Wilderness permits are date-specific and non-adjustable after purchase, so you'll need to give the matter more thought than you might prefer.
+Of particular note to G.E.T. thru-hikers, Aravaipa Canyon Wilderness permits are date-specific and non-adjustable after purchase, so you'll want to give the matter some thought.
 Here are some suggestions:

 Eastbound

-The west entrance to Aravaipa Canyon Wilderness lies 124 miles from the G.E.T.'s terminus near Phoenix, or 78 miles from the town of Superior.
-Based on these mileages, eastbound hikers in planning can estimate how long it will take to reach Aravaipa Canyon, then choose their permit date(s) accordingly.
-Be sure to start your hike according to schedule, and consider giving yourself a day or two of leeway to account for any daily mileage shortcomings.
+Springtime hikers heading east will reach Aravaipa during its busiest season, so ideally would have bought their permits as far in advance as possible.
+You'll enter Aravaipa Canyon Wilderness via its western end and thus need secure a permit for this trailhead.
+The Aravaipa west trailhead lies approximately 130 miles from the G.E.T.'s terminus near Phoenix, or ~80 miles from the town of Superior.
+Based on these mileages, eastbound hikers in planning can estimate how long it will take to reach Aravaipa Canyon, then choose permit date(s) accordingly.
+Try your best to start your hike according to schedule, and consider giving yourself a day or two of leeway to account for any daily mileage shortcomings.
+You might also consider trying to get a permit for two days in the canyon even if you think you'll cross it in a single day; this way if you don't manage to arrive on Day 1 as planned, you can traverse the full Wilderness permit zone on Day 2 instead.

 Westbound

 Westbound thru-hikers will reach the east entrance of Aravaipa Canyon toward the end of their journey, so would find it impractical to reserve date-specific permits before the thru-hike.
-Instead, wait until you reach the town of Clifton/Morenci (145 miles from Aravaipa) or Safford (81 miles), then contact the BLM or go online to obtain a permit.
-On short notice you may or may not get the precise date(s) you'd prefer.
-But a day or two of waiting around wouldn't be the end of the world, either.
+Instead, wait until you reach the town of Clifton/Morenci (~145 miles from Aravaipa) or Safford (~85 miles), then go online to obtain a permit for the east trailhead.
+Most westbound hikers arrive well into the autumn season when Aravaipa tends to see less use, so in most cases obtaining a permit is not quite as difficult.
+Still, on occasion you may or may not get the precise date(s) you'd prefer.
+But a day or two of waiting around probably wouldn't be the end of the world, either.

-Eastbound or west, most long-distance hikers will probably want to spend a night in the Wilderness itself, even though its sinuous 10 mile length is traversable in a (fairly long) day.
+Eastbound or west, most long-distance hikers will probably want to spend a night in the Wilderness itself if possible, even though the rugged 10 mile length of the canyon here is traversable in a (fairly long) day.
 This, of course, means reserving a two-day permit.
-Otherwise, hikers could camp at Brandenburg campsite (free, first-come first-served) outside the permit zone on the west side, or in the canyon of Turkey Creek on the east side, thus reserving only a one-day permit for the canyon - a potential advantage when availability happens to be limited.
+Otherwise, hikers could camp at Brandenburg campsite (free, first-come first-served) 3 miles outside the permit zone on the west side, or in the canyon of Turkey Creek on the east side, thus reserving only a one-day permit for the canyon - a potential advantage when availability is limited.

 Please refer to Segment 7 of the GET Guidebook for more information about Aravaipa Canyon Wilderness and permit-related logistics.